 So what is it?
 An ossuary is a site used as a final resting place for skeletal remains.
 Sometimes these can be just a box or a room or, as is the case with Paris, an entire underground lair.
-Down in the catacombs, you will find the skulls and other bones from over six million people.
+Down in the Paris Catacombs, you will find skulls and other bones from over six million people.

 While it might sound like Paris was under the control of a killer cult for a couple of centuries, the reasons behind the ossuary’s existence are quite practical.
 They ran out of room at cemeteries.
 Lack of space is a common problem for any city that sees rapid growth, which is exactly what happened to Paris in the 17th century.